PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

         - [ ] Change displayname and avatar.
         - [ ] Change Theme & Language, and see they are stored/fetched after logout/login.
         - [ ] Logging out and logging in again with your original user.
-      - [ ] If anything has changed to branding: Rebrand testhub2 with a new logo and colors.
-See https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/blob/main/docs/development/BRANDING.md (NB This involves some work on ilab-main, see https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/wikis/Current-ops-troubleshooting#changing-the-branding-of-a-running-hub)
       - [ ] Anything related specifically to your merge request.
   - [ ] Given all the issues found, decide whether it's prudent to continue the merge.
 (That is, are the bugs bearable.)
 Consider consulting with other colleagues.
   - [ ] Figure out if the merge also requires any configuration changes.